Skip to Content

 Everything you need to know about lunch meal prep

 The sun is warm, streaming through the windows on a Sunday.
 I’ve already grocery shopped for the week.
 Everything is tidily put away, awaiting the meals the ingredients will become.
 I could, at that point, just move onto something else: cleaning or reading; picking up the living room or rearranging my bedroom.
-But if I want my family to take lunch all week, there’s work to be done.
+But if I want my family to take lunches to work and school all week, there’s work to be done.

 So I pull out the cutting board.